carbonplan/ndpyramid/docs/schema.md

 ## Pyramid schema

-While the [map zoom level quadtree structure](https://docs.mapbox.com/help/glossary/zoom-level/#zoom-level-quadtrees) has been used for many years, there was no convention for storing the quadtree pyramids in Xarray and Zarr when `@carbonplan/maps` and `ndpyramid` were created (although parallel development occurred in the microscopy and other communities).
+While the [map zoom level quadtree structure](https://docs.mapbox.com/help/glossary/zoom-level/#zoom-level-quadtrees) has been used for many years, there was no convention for storing the quadtree pyramids in Xarray and Zarr when we started work on this toolkit (although parallel development occurred in the microscopy and other communities).
 Therefore, we created a pyramid and metadata schema for `ndpyramid`.
 The resulting Zarr store for a dataset with one `tavg` data variable would look like:

 ```{code}
 /